 12.2 Lipoma vs. Tumor vs. Sebaceous Cyst: Quick Clues

-Soft & movable
+- Soft & movable

-Slow growth
+- Slow growth

-Usually painless
+- Usually painless

-Visible punctum
+- Visible punctum

-or keratinous material
+- Contains sebum-like or keratinous material

-May be benign or malignant
+- May be benign or malignant

-Consider imaging & biopsy
+- Consider imaging & biopsy if suspicious changes

 13. When to Seek Professional Care

-- Rapid Change in Size or Shape: Growth spurts can indicate malignancy or infection.
+- Rapid change in size or shape: Growth spurts can indicate malignancy or infection.

-- Ulceration or Skin Changes: Could point to more serious issues, including skin cancer.
+- Ulceration or skin changes: Could point to more serious issues, including skin cancer.

-- Multiple Lumps or Recurrent Cysts: May indicate an underlying genetic or medical condition.
+- Multiple lumps or recurrent cysts: May indicate an underlying genetic or medical condition.

 Remember: Early detection significantly improves treatment outcomes, particularly with malignant tumors.